-CodeDescriptionLectureLabClinic CreditCOM 111Voice and Diction I3003Prerequisites: DRE 098 or DRE 099; or satisfactory writing
+CodeDescriptionLectureLabClinic CreditCOM 111Voice and Diction I3003Prerequisites:DRE 098, DRE 099 or ENG 200 P1; or

 This course provides guided practice in the proper production of speech.
 Emphasis is placed on improving speech, including breathing, articulation, pronunciation, and other vocal variables.
 Upon completion, students should be able to demonstrate effective natural speech in various contexts.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.